Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: Key definitions and results

-\begin{Remark}[Free homotopy classes of loops, II] All $k$-periodic orbits of $\varphi_H^t$ have length bounded from above by $k\|\nabla H\|$.
-Therefore, for a fixed $k\in\N$ only finitely many free homotopy classes can be represented by $k$-periodic orbits.
-These classes are contained in the ball of radius $R=O(k)$, with respect to the word length metric, in $\tpi_1(M)$ centered at the origin.
-The fundamental group $\pi_1(M)$ and the set of conjugacy classes $\tpi_1(M)$ have equivalent growth functions, \cite{HO}.
-When $\pi_1(M)$ has exponential growth (e.g., when $M$ is a surface of genus $g\geq 2$ or, more generally, a symplectically hyperbolic manifold, \cite{Ke,Po}), the number of such classes can grow exponentially and then $\htop(\varphi)>0$; see \cite{Iv,Ji} and also \cite{Al1} and references therein.
+\begin{Remark}[Free homotopy classes of loops, II] All $k$-periodic orbits of $\varphi_H^t$ have length bounded from above by $k\|\nabla H\|_{C^0}$.
+Therefore, for a fixed $k\in\N$ only finitely many free homotopy classes can be represented by periodic orbits with period up to $k$.
+By the Svar\v c--Milnor lemma, \cite{Ef}, these classes are contained in the ball of radius $R=O(k)$, with respect to the word length metric, in $\tpi_1(M)$ centered at the origin.
+The number of conjugacy classes is known to have exponential growth for many hyperbolic-type groups, e.g., for $\pi_1(M)$ when $M$ has negative sectional curvature; see \cite{CK, HO} and references therein.
+(We expect this to also be true when $M$ a symplectically hyperbolic manifold in the sense of \cite{Ke,Po}, but this is not obvious.)
+Hence, in this case, the number of classes populated by periodic orbits of $\varphi$ with period less than $k$ can grow exponentially.
+When $\varphi$ is such that this is indeed the case, we have $\htop(\varphi)>0$; see \cite{Iv,Ji} and also \cite{Al1} and references therein.
 However, in general this is not the source of positive entropy in Theorems \ref{thm:B} and \ref{thm:C} as Example \ref{ex:hom-classes} and the case of $M=S^2$ show. \end{Remark}

-\begin{Remark}[Theorem \ref{thm:C}, periodic orbits and topological entropy] It would probably be too much to expect Theorem \ref{thm:C} to hold in all dimensions.
-For the results from \cite{Ka80} which the proof relies on are purely two-dimensional, and the connection between the growth of periodic orbits and topological entropy is in general very weak beyond dimension two.
-On the one hand, a smooth map or even a symplectomorphism without periodic orbits can have positive entropy.
-(An example is the direct product of a positive-entropy map and an irrational rotation of $S^1$ or an irrational translation of $\T^2$.)
-On the other hand, a smooth zero-entropy map may have super-exponential orbit growth; see \cite{Kal}.
-Our admittedly very optimistic conjecture is that \eqref{eq:bar-top} holds in all dimensions $C^\infty$-generically for Hamiltonian diffeomorphisms. \end{Remark}